 - Total Cholesterol.
 Excess total cholesterol is a warning sign for heart disease.

 - Glucose.
 High blood glucose can damage the heart and blood vessels, acting as a precursor to heart disease.

 - Triglycerides.
-Triglycerides are fatty cells.
 Too many of these fatty particles in your blood may be a sign of thickening of arterial walls or obstructed blood flow, and cardiovascular inflammation associated with soft plaque.

 - HDL-C. Just as excess “bad” cholesterol could be a sign of poor heart health, a deficit of “good” HDL cholesterol could indicate a problem.

-If any of these indicators fall outside of ‘normal’ ranges, further testing may be recommended by your general practitioner or a specialist.
-All test results are reviewed by a doctor, and FSA and HSA cards are accepted.
+If any of these indicators fall outside of ‘normal’ ranges, further testing may be recommended by your specialist.

-While waiting for your test results, follow-up appointment, or if you just want to make some lifestyle adjustments to reduce your risk for this #1 killer, here are several things you can do to boost your heart health.
+While waiting for your test results, follow-up appointment, or if you just want to make some lifestyle adjustments to reduce your risk for heart disease, here are several things you can do to boost your heart health.

 5 Ways to keep a healthy heart